firedranzer/sofa/applications/plugins/PSL/README.md

         }

         Python : ''''
+                  Sofa.msg_info(myNameIsRoot, "Hello world")
-                  Sofa.msg_info(myNameIsRoot, "PSL offer scene direct scene element access to python code with scoping !!!") for i in range(0,10):
+                  for i in range(0,10):
                         myNameIsRoot.addChild("three")
                   '''
 }
 ```

-We hope this example gave you some envy to learn more about PSL and its other cool features.
+Now you have reached this point we hope this example gave you some envy to learn more about PSL
+and its other cool features.

 #### Installation & requirement.